 Disco polo became popular in the early 1990s.
 It is still doing well and growing.
-Norient presents this Polish electronic dance music culture in a series of four posts.
+Norient presents this Polish electronic dance music culture in a series of two posts.
 Part one: Disco polo today.

 Try asking a Pole whether they listen to disco polo.
 Nobody does.
 Yet everyone knows at least a few songs and is ready to quote snippets of lyrics.
 It is at the weddings when all those who «don’t listen» let go and dance to it.
 You can also encounter disco polo on a Saturday night at a village or small town discotheque.
 Hundreds of people flock to these to party to a live show of a disco polo act, which typically features a vocalist (or two), a few synchronised dancers, and a DJ.
 The show is the climax of the night, with resident DJs taking care of the crowd before and after.
 Discotheques aside, it can often be heard at small town and county fairs and at spring festivities on university campuses in the big Polish cities.